BA (Hons), MA

 "'Just do it!' - Nike"

-Crystal Hurdle teaches English and Creative Writing at Capilano University.
+Crystal Hurdle (MA, University of Victoria, 1981) teaches English and Creative Writing at Capilano University.
 In the mid-nineties, she was co-coordinator of the English Department.
 Hurdle has also taught at the University of Victoria, University of British Columbia and at Simon Fraser University as the Technical Writing Director of the School of Engineering.
 From the University of Victoria, she obtained a BA (Honours) and an MA in English.
 She also received a certification for teaching high school students and for teaching English as a Second Language.

 Hurdle has facilitated Instructional Skills Workshops at Capilano University, as well as completed facilitators' training and professional development in New Westminster and Naramata.